 The humidity rose and my pace slowed.
 There was a defining moment.
 A fork in the trail.
 The waterfall could be heard to the left but I thought I would stick to the straight trail.
 This turned out to be a mistake but an adventurous one.
 If you want to visit the waterfall you need to take this left.

 The straight trail leads me to more or less nothing but it was still a nice walk, albeit quite strenuous.
 Through the mud, I trudged up the hill hoping to find a secret viewpoint or a pot of gold.
-What I found was a barb wire fence and a dead-end after 45 minutes of solid trekking.
-I decided to hop the fence but the trail became so dense and muddy I called it a day.
-I had also scared a huge herd of cows.
-I sat down on a dead tree, on the middle of the bare hill.
-The cows watched in amazement or fear as I launched the drone after my lunch-break.
+What I found was a barbed wire fence and a dead-end after 45 minutes of solid trekking.
+I decided to hop the fence but the trail became so dense and muddy that I called it a day.
+I also scared a huge herd of cows.
+I sat down on a dead tree, in the middle of the bare hill.
+The cows watched in amazement or fear as I launched the drone after my lunch break.
 I had a quick survey of the area and flew over the waterfall before deciding to head back.

 Finally, completely covered in sweat, I arrived at the Bermejo Waterfall.
 I dropped my bag and jumped straight into the pool to cool off.
 It didn’t take long because the water was freezing cold.
 Perfect.

 I sat atop one of the huge boulders, eating my lunch.
 I watched, smelt, and listened as the eco-system did its thing in all directions.
 Bugs, birds, the mist, leaves falling and rocks crumbling.